Cable One

 Cable One, Inc. is an American broadband communications provider.
-Under the Sparklight brand, it provides service to 24 states and 1.1 million residential and business customers.
+Under the Sparklight brand, it provides cable television, internet, and phone services to 24 U.S. states and 1.1 million residential and business customers.
+It also owns the Fidelity Communications brand, which provides the same services in Arkansas, Louisiana, Missouri, Oklahoma, and Texas.
+Fidelity was founded in 1940.
 It is headquartered in Phoenix, Arizona, though it does not serve that metro area.

-A former subsidiary of Graham Holdings Company, its name was changed in 1997 from Post-Newsweek Cable.
+History

-In June 2015, Cable One, Inc. (NYSE Ticker: CABO) became an independent publicly traded company when Graham Holdings Company (NYSE Ticker: GHC) distributed 100% of CABO’s common stock to GHC shareholders in a tax-free transaction.
-GHC was formerly known as The Washington Post Company.
+Originally established in 1986 as a subsidiary of Graham Holdings Company known as Post-Newsweek Cable, its name was changed to Cable One in 1997.